cairo-book/cairo-book/src/ch04-03-method-syntax.md

 The main reason for using methods instead of functions is for organization and code clarity.
 We’ve put all the things we can do with an instance of a type in one combination of `trait` & `impl` blocks, rather than making future users of our code search for capabilities of `Rectangle` in various places in the library we provide.
-However, we can define multiple combinations of `trait` & `impl` blocks for the same type at different places, which can be useful for more a more granular code organization.
+However, we can define multiple combinations of `trait` & `impl` blocks for the same type at different places, which can be useful for a more granular code organization.
 For example, you could implement the `Add` trait for your type in one `impl` block, and the `Sub` trait in another block.

 Note that we can choose to give a method the same name as one of the struct’s